-McGill discovery: Alzheimer's drugs make bones strongerJune 8th, 2012 in Medications /
+McGill discovery: Alzheimer's drugs make bones strongerJune 8, 2012 in Medicine & Health / Medications

 (Medical Xpress) -- The drugs commonly used to treat memory loss in Alzheimers patients can make bones stronger, according to a recent study led by Faleh Tamimi, assistant professor at McGill University's Faculty of Dentistry.
 The findings, published in Journal of Bone and Mineral Research and highlighted in Nature Reviews: Endocrinology, could help further research into the idea that bone strength is controlled centrally within the brain.